Joegamer1/JoeOS/README.md

 # JoeOS

-A browser-native personal website where I utilize Next.js, React, and TypeScript to recreate a native Linux Desktop environment.
+A browser-native personal website where I utilize Next.js, React, and TypeScript to recreate a native Linux Desktop environmen as my personal website.

-> A browser-native personal operating environment for systems, security, homelab engineering, and the work behind them.

 JoeOS is an ambitious personal website for Joe's life, blog, interests, accomplishments, and professional work, presented through a purpose-built Linux desktop.
 It is inspired by the depth and delight of projects such as Dustin Brett's daedalOS, while deliberately establishing its own visual language: modern Linux workstation meets security operations center.